Eternal Champions: Sequels

 Eternal Champions: Challenge From the Dark Side kept the special attack meter but made most special attacks use less of the meter than in the previous game.
 Therefore, the characters gained a multitude of special attacks that did not deplete the special attack meter.
-Three new types of finishing moves were added in Challenge from the Dark Side: the second Overkill in each stage called Sudden Death (that could be activated when the victim still had a little life left), Vendetta, and Cinekill.
-Combo attacks were also introduced, jumping attacks could be linked to ground attacks and most normal attacks could be linked to other normal attacks.
+Three new types of finishing moves were added in Challenge from the Dark Side: the second Overkill in each stage called Sudden Death (which could be activated when the victim still had a little life left), Vendetta, and Cinekill.
+Combo attacks were also introduced: Jumping attacks could be linked to ground attacks and most normal attacks could be linked to other normal attacks.
 In addition, the game was significantly more violent and bloody than its predecessor, especially in the new finishing moves.
+According to an interview with Michael Latham, there were also plans for a Game Gear version of the original game, but this never materialized.

-A third and final title Eternal Champions: The Final Chapter was advertised for the Sega Saturn, but the game was cancelled shortly after beginning production, in order to push the Virtua Fighter series in the United States.
+A third game, Eternal Champions: The Final Chapter, was advertised for the Sega Saturn, but the game was canceled shortly after beginning development in order to push the Virtua Fighter series in the United States.
 According to an interview with Michael Latham, this decision was made by Sega of Japan: "Sega of Japan felt that Eternal Champions was keeping Virtua Fighter from being more successful in the US and that it would be better if the company focused on only one franchise... and as Sega is a Japanese company, the Japan side won.
 It was a crushing blow and was the only time in working nearly a decade at Sega I considered quitting.
 I mainly stayed with the hope to change that decision, but sadly never could.
 Even when we did the NetFighter project for Heat.net, we weren't able to use the Eternal characters as a hidden bonus.
 From Japan's view, the game never existed, in spite of its stellar sales and even offers to do comic books and a cartoon around it."

 Spin-offs

 There are two video games which are spin-offs of the main Eternal Champions series, and are considered as being part of alternate universes to the main story of the core games, starring several popular Eternal Champions characters.
 The first game is Chicago Syndicate, an action game released for the Sega Game Gear portable platform in 1995.
-The plot is based in an alternate reality where Larcen Tyler did not die in 1920 as stated in Eternal Champions, and now seeks revenge on the Chicago Mafia.
+The plot is based in an alternate reality where Larcen Tyler did not die in year 1920 as stated in Eternal Champions, and now seeks revenge on the Chicago Mafia.
 The second game, X-Perts, is a side-scrolling beat'em up released in 1996 for the Genesis.
-Like Chicago Syndicate, its plot is based in an alternate reality, this time one where Shadow Yamoto did not die in 1993 and instead formed a vigilante group.
+Like Chicago Syndicate, its plot is based in an alternate reality, this time one where Shadow Yamoto did not die in the year 1993 and instead formed a vigilante group.
+Additionally, there were also two gamebooks called: The Cyber Warriors & Citadel of Chaos, released in 1994.